Generator Inspection

 Is tank clearly and legibly signed/labeled: NFPA numbered warning sign, No Smoking, Contents, etc.

-Is the tank secured from vandalism/gate locked?
+Is the generator and fuel tank properly secured from vandalism?

 Are the spill control supplies present and well stocked?